Elektrobit/nemos-images/nemos-images-reference-lunar/README.md

 protection against potential attackers by using block-level hash checks and a cryptographic key to sign the data used to verify the integrity of the device.

+The overlay partition encrypted with `dm-crypt` uses the insecure passphrase `insecure`, which is only used for demonstration purposes and must be changed before being included in production.
+The key is copied to `/etc/cryptsetup-keys.d/luks.key` in the initramfs to facilitate automatic unlocking.
+In a real-world scenario, this key would be provided by some hardware key manager, such as a TPM or OP-TEE.

-Similarly, `dm-integrity` provides a read/writable block-level integrity verification layer for the read/write root overlay.
+The underlying `dm-integrity` device is automatically created by `cryptsetup` and provides a read/writable block-level integrity verification layer for the read/write root overlay.
 This ensures that both the original SquashFS root filesystem and the read/write overlay are protected against bit-rot and data corruption.

 The storage architecture of the root filesystem can be represented using the following diagram: